A Twist on Pecan Pie using Mexican chocolate and agave for a pie that's less sweet but has warm notes of cinnamon and chocolate.

 I like using shortcuts of pre-made pie crust like in my recipe for Baked Apple Empanadas.

-Brown Sugar- Coconut sugar can be substituted, but regular white sugar won't have the same caramel notes.
+Brown Sugar I used light brown sugar, but coconut sugar can be substituted.
+Regular white sugar won’t have the same caramel notes, but can be used.

-Vanilla- I used a vanilla bean paste that got from Trader Joes.
+Vanilla– I used a vanilla bean paste that got from Trader Joes.
 The taste is stronger and you have flecks of vanilla bean.
-I've also made this recipe with regular or Mexican vanilla extract too.
+I’ve also made this recipe with regular vanilla or Mexican vanilla.

 Cinnamon Whipped Cream- I wanted to carry the notes of cinnamon into a homemade whipped cream.
 To make this dairy free, use a chilled can of coconut milk and whip just the cream part along with sugar and vanilla.